apache/airflow/docs/howto/custom-operator.rst

 The parameter can also contain a file name, for example, a bash script or a SQL file.
 You need to add the extension of your file in ``template_ext``.
-If a ``template_field`` contains a string ending with the extension mentioned in ``template_ext``, Jinja reads the content of the file and replace the templates with actual value.Note that Jinja substitutes the operator attributes and not the args.
+If a ``template_field`` contains a string ending with the extension mentioned in ``template_ext``, Jinja reads the content of the file and replace the templates with actual value.
+Note that Jinja substitutes the operator attributes and not the args.

 .. code:: python